 "Yes, Renesmee was very angry with Edward," Jasper mused.
 "It was quite funny."

-"I just want to see what his intentions are."
+"I just want to know what his intentions are."
 Edward frowned.
 "There have been many young men interested in my daughter, and their thoughts weren't always pure."
 Edward sounded every bit like a protective father.
 Leah thought about her own father shooting so many questions at Sam, he needed a helmet.
 She wondered if Harry would like Matt.

 "So, you wouldn't want to know that Sam and Emily were going to be the cause of your heartache?"
 Jasper cut in.
 "You wouldn't want to avoid that?"